pantheon-systems/update-tool/README.md

 The following commands are available:

 - php:rpm:update: Check for new php releases in [php.net/distributions](http://php.net/distributions) and create a pull requests in the [pantheon-systems/rpmbuild-php](https://github.com/pantheon-systems/rpmbuild-php) project as needed.
 - php:cookbook:update: After a php rpmbuild completes, this command will create a pull request in the [php cookbook](https://github.com/pantheon-cookbooks/php) to deploy the new RPMs.
+This is not working, and will not be necessary in the near future.
+- project:upstream:update: Given a repository that is a fork of an upstream repository, apply the changes from a newer tag.

 ## Authentication